PERIAN Flyte Agent Setup Guide

 -

-GCP credentials:
+OR GCP credentials:

 - google_application_credentials: This should be the full json credentials.